 This workshop aims at introducing you to the fundamental principles of Lighting and Posing in Portrait Photography.
 You will learn simple techniques in how to be photogenic and how to control natural and artificial light in order to capture striking portraits and make the best use of your camera.
+Feel free to bring a friend or family member to help you apply what we will be learning.

 At the end of the workshop you will be able to: